 Mask

-Before you go into the sea, check that your mask is not leaking and that the straps are not brittle.
+Before you go in the sea, check that your mask is not leaking and that straps are not brittle.
 To test your mask, place it against your face without the strap and inhale through your nose.
 A properly fitting and not leaking mask will seal and stay on your face after inhaling through your nose.
-Next, prepare your mask by spitting on the glass, rubbing the spit in well, and rinsing with seawater.
-This is done to prevent your mask from fogging up.
+Next, clean your mask by spitting saliva on the glass, wipe it and wash it out with saltwater.
+You do this to prevent your mask from fogging up.
 Place now the strap over your head and adjust.
 The strap should only be supporting and not pulled tight.

 Snorkel

-A snorkel allows you to keep breathing while your head is submerged, you usually wear it on the left side of your head and fix it to the mask strap with a snorkel holder.
+A snorkel allows you to keep breathing while your head is submerged, you generally wear it on the right side of your head and fix it with a snorkel holder at the mask strap.

-When looking for a snorkel, I would recommend choosing a snorkel with a purge valve.
-If water has entered your snorkel you have to exhale forcefully and blow the water out of the snorkel.
-The additional purge valve at the bottom of the snorkel simplifies blast clearing of the snorkel.
-Keep the tip of your tongue against the roof of your mouth creating a splash guard and inhale then carefully to avoid any remaining water entering your throat.
+When looking for a snorkel, I would recommend asking for what is called a “purge” snorkel.
+If water enters your snorkel and your mouth exhale forcefully, the water will be drained out of the tube and the purge valve.
+Keep the tip of your tongue against the roof of your mouth creating a splash guard and inhale then carefully to avoid remaining water entering your throat.

 Fins

 Fins allow you to swim like a fish.
 There are 2 kinds of fins.
-For the warm waters of Fiji, full-foot fins are just fine.
+For the warm waters of Fiji, the close heel kind are just fine.
 The open heel fin is more for scuba diving and most require neoprene boots.
-It is important for the fins that they fit comfortably and not too tight so that they do not cut down blood circulation – this could otherwise lead to cramps
+Important is, that fins fit comfortably otherwise you might encounter cramps.

 4. Watch your surrounding